unswexplains/unswexplains.github.io/c25085f20431/content.md

 No cancer         0%
 ```

+So, the county will *definitely* have an extreme proportion.
+Any county with just one person will too.

 What if a county has two people?
 Then either they both have kidney cancer, which is a proportion of 100%, or neither does, which is a proportion of 0%, or one does and one doesn't, which is a proportion of 50%.
 Here are the possibilities in a table:

 ```
 Person1   Person2   Proportion
 --------- --------- ----------
-Cancer    No cancer       100%
+Cancer    Cancer          100%
 Cancer    No cancer        50%
 No cancer Cancer           50%
 No cancer No cancer         0%
 ```

-Half of the counties with just two people are likely to have an extreme value.
+It's no longer *definite* that the county will have an extreme proportion.
+But it's still quite likely - there's 50% chance.
+The same is true of any county with two people.

 What if a county has three people?
-Then you'll either get three people with kidney cancer, which is a proportion of 100%, or two people with and one without, which is a proportion of 67%, or one person with and two without, which is a proportion of 33%, or three people without, which is a proportion of 0%.
+Then it'll either have three people with kidney cancer, which is a proportion of 100%, or two people with and one without, which is a proportion of 67%, or one person with and two without, which is a proportion of 33%, or three people without, which is a proportion of 0%.
 Here are the possibilities in a table:

 ```
 Person1   Person2   Person3   Proportion